Why HR teams need a digital-first solutions mindset

-- Automation: To a lot of employees, automation is something of a dirty word.
+To a lot of employees, automation is something of a dirty word.
 It's often accompanied by hushed whispers of redundancies and joblessness.
-But automation isn't about removing jobs but making them easier in most cases.
-Automation can streamline your work so you have more time to focus on the important stuff such as innovation, and can even help you achieve greater results.
+But automation isn't about removing jobs.
+It's about making them easier in most cases.
+Digital HR solutions can streamline your work so you have more time to focus on the important stuff like innovation.
+And can even help you achieve greater results.

-A great example is how Anchor Trust used chatbots in Facebook messenger to boost recruitment, increasing their conversion rate from just over 2% with a typical website CV upload section, to more than 27% using the bot function.
+A great example is how Anchor Trust used chatbots in Facebook messenger to boost recruitment.
+They increased their CV application conversion rate from 2% to more than 27% using the bot function.

 Just remember to test your tech - new isn't always better.
 The only way to ensure you have the best HR solutions is to inform your decision-making with solid data.
 In that Kronos study from earlier, 39% of respondents said their companies keep investing in tech that doesn't help them work effectively.

-Some of the ways tech is helping HR right now
+Some of the ways digital solutions are helping HR right now

 There are countless tools that can help you take a digital-first HR approach.
 Of course, it's important to take the specific needs of your business into account, but some of the best HR solutions include:

-- Sentiment analysis: Whether you use surveys or an employee check-in, getting actionable insight from employee sentiment can be a bit of a guessing game.
-But the right machine learning algorithm can take the guesswork out, and create a bespoke report full of trends that human eyes might miss.
+Whether you use surveys or an employee check-in, getting actionable insight from employee sentiment can be a bit of a guessing game.
+But a digital HR solution that uses machine learning takes the guesswork out.
+And create a bespoke reports full of trends that human eyes might miss.

-- Performance and engagement solutions: Probably the broadest category, these are the tools HR implements to help employees work effectively.
-It might be a new feedback platform to help managers, a virtual collaboration tool like Asana, or even just something that reminds staff members to take breaks and avoid burnout.
+Probably the broadest category, these are the tools HR implements to help employees work effectively.
+It might be a new feedback platform to help managers or a virtual collaboration tool like Asana.
+Or even just something that reminds staff members to take breaks and avoid burnout.